Qutub Khan Qutbuddin

-Syedna Qutub Khan Qutbuddin as-Shaheed (سيّدنا قُطب خان قُطبُ الدِّين الشهيد) was the 32nd Da'i al-Mutlaq of the Dawoodi Bohra.
+Syedna Qutub Khan Qutbuddin Ash-Shaheed (سيّدنا قُطب خان قُطبُ الدِّين الشهيد) was the 32nd Da'i al-Mutlaq of the Dawoodi Bohra.
 He succeeded Kasim Khan Zainuddin bin Feer Khan.
-He was the first Da'i to be killed for being Muslim, and in a manner that resembles the death of Husayn ibn Ali, and so his burial place, Mazar-e-Qutbi, is referred to as Choti Karbala (lit. 'little Karbala').
+He was the first Da'i to be killed for his faith, hence, his followers similarize his death to that of the Shi’a Imam Husayn ibn Ali.
+Accordingly, Syed Qutub’s burial place, Mazar-e-Qutbi, is referred by his followers as Choti Karbala (lit. 'little Karbala').

 Family

-His father was 27th Dai Syedna Dawood Bin Qutubshah, his mother's name was Raani Aai Saheba binte Ali bhai bin Jiva bhai.
+His father was 27th Dai Syedna Dawood Bin Qutubshah, his mother's name was Raani Aai Saheba Ali Jiva.
 He had two brothers: 29th Dai Syedna Abduttayyeb Zakiuddin I, Miya Khan-ji and a sister called Habiba.

 Early life

-Syedna Qutbuddin was born in Ahmedabad during the era of the 26th Dai, Dawood ibn Ajab Shah, on the night of 30th Dhu al-Qadah 985 AH.
+Syedna Qutbuddin was born in Ahmedabad during the era of the 26th Dai, Dawood ibn Ajab Shah, on the night of 30 Dhu'l-Qa'da 985 AH.
 During his youth, he accompanied his father, the 27th Dai, Dawood Bin Qutubshah to Lahore to the court of the Mughal Emperor, Jalal-ud-din Akbar, during the fitnah of Sulayman bin Hassan.
 Akbar had summoned Qutub Shah to his court to address the dispute of succession raised by Sulayman, but ultimately issued a royal decree in Qutub Shah's favor.

 Accession

 Qutbuddin was close-confidant to his brother, the 29th Da'i, Abd al-Tayyib Zakiuddin I. After his brother's death, Qutbuddin continued to serve the 30th Da'i, Ali Shams al-Din IV, who was based in Yemen.
-Later, the 31st Da'i, Kasim Khan Zainuddin, appointed Qutbuddin as his Mazoon (second-in-command), and a while later, his Mansoos (successor).
+Later, the 31st Da'i, Kasim Khan Zainuddin, appointed Qutbuddin as his Mazoon (deputy), and a while later, his Mansoos (Nass designated successor).

 Qutbuddin became Da'i al-Mutlaq in 1054 AH (1646 AD).
 He held the office for 1 year and 8 months before he was slain on the order of Aurangzeb, the Mughal governor of Gujarat, on the grounds of heresy.